cagilalsac/RMSCTIS/ReadMe.txt

 abstract classes or interfaces are created in the Base folder and concrete classes which inherit the abstract classes or implement the interfaces are created in the Services folder.
 Services are used for conversion of database table raw data from entities to the models and like versa which will be used for user interaction in the MVC project.
+Creating an abstract service base class (ServiceBase) and inheriting all of the service classes from this class is a good way for managing the DbContext object injection.

 The data flow from the user to the database or from database to the user can be shown as below:
 View <-> Controller (Action) <-> Service (Model) <-> DbContext (Entity) <-> Database